-The educational system of the master degree program of the TGGS is an international program using English language as a medium of instruction.

-The program is a two-semester system.
+Item 6 Educational system The educational system of the master degree program of the TGGS is an international program using English language as a medium of instruction.
+Item 7 Educational management The program is a two-semester system.
 The academic calendar consists of two regular semesters.
 Each regular semester is not less than 15 weeks, but not more than 18 weeks.

-Item 8 Duration of Study

-- (1) The duration of study has a maximum of 8 semesters. - (2) The duration of study is counted from the semester in which a student once registers in the program.

-Item 9 Program Structure

-The program structure is the master degree curriculum with Study Plan A Type A2 that focuses on research in which a student must have the master thesis with a minimum of 12 credits for graduation, and the coursework for additional 49 credits.
+Item 8 Duration of Study (1) The duration of study has a maximum of 8 semesters.
+(2) The duration of study is counted from the semester in which a student once registers in the program.
+Item 9 Program Structure The program structure is the master degree curriculum with Study Plan A Type A2 that focuses on research in which a student must have the master thesis with a minimum of 12 credits for graduation, and the coursework for additional 49 credits.